scribe-security/docs/docs/integrating-scribe/ci-integrations/docs/attestations.md

 <details>
   <summary> Sigstore public instance </summary>

-Sigstore signer and verifier allow you to use ephemeral short living keys based on OIDC identity (google, microsoft, github).
+Sigstore signer and verifier allow you to use ephemeral short living keys based on OIDC identity (Google, Microsoft, GitHub).
-Sigstore will also provide a transperancy log for any one to verify your signatures against (`rekor`)
+Sigstore will also provide a transparency log for any one to verify your signatures against (`rekor`).

 > Use flag `--attest.default=sigstore`.